dojot/dojot-training/tasks/iotagent-http-complex/README.md

 Manager) installed on your computer.

-Basically, you must attend to the _version_ of Node.js and have installed the _build-essential_ library (`sudo apt-get install build-essential` in the case of Linux distributions based on Debian).
-It is likely that in order to compile the `node-rdkafka` _node_module_ it will be necessary to install the _gzip compression_ library (`sudo apt-get install gzip`).
-In this case, the most advisable is to study the dependencies declared in the [Dockerfile](./Dockerfile) file to have an idea of what is needed.
+Basically, you must attend to the _version_ of Node.js and have installed the _build-essential_ library.
+It is likely that in order to compile the `node-rdkafka` _node_module_ it will be necessary to install the _gzip compression_ library too.
+In this case, the most advisable is to study the dependencies declared in the [Dockerfile](./Dockerfile) file to have an idea of what is needed (`sudo apt-get install -y build-essential node-gyp make ca-certificates gzip` in the case of Linux distributions based on Debian).

 To install the project's dependencies and generate the _node_modules_ folder, there is no secret, just run the [NPM](https://www.npmjs.com/) command in the